-Proposal Why we are proposing this Expected benefits 6.
+Action Why we are doing this Expected benefits 6.
 Introducing Enhanced Mobilisation (pre-alert).
 We want to respond even faster than we do now.
 Enhanced mobilisation is a technical change that would alert a crew earlier and put them on standby to attend an incident.
-We would arrive at an incident quicker.
+We will arrive at an incident quicker.
 Potentially up to one minute earlier than we do now.
 7. Using improved technology in the MFRS Control Room, such as 'Aura', and '999Eye'.
 We currently move fire engines around when those on our key stations are out at an incident.
 The Aura software will help us map exactly where all appliances are at all times.
-This would help cut down on the movement of fire engines between fire stations, allowing them to respond to incidents and do more community work in their own station area.
-8. Using Watch Managers to carry out different duties that add value whilst responding to incidents in different ways.
-We don't think that Watch Managers need to be based on station all the time.
+This will help cut down on the movement of fire engines between fire stations, allowing them to respond to incidents and do more community work in their own station area.
+Using Watch Managers to carry out different duties that add value whilst responding to incidents in different ways.
+Following mixed views on the benefits of this proposal (from some staff and our staff representative bodies) we will undertake work to develop this action We don't think that Watch Managers need to be based on further during the first year of the plan.
+The proposed way of working is currently used in different fire and rescue services in the UK and Europe, and we will use what we learn from them to help us understand the benefits and potential pitfalls prior to any implementation. station all the time.
 They could carry out different duties that add value to the organisation and respond to incidents in a different way.
 This could provide more resources in areas that are sometimes stretched, such as Protection (fire safety).
+We will include our staff and our staff representative bodies in this work.
+Its introduction would be subject to a successful pilot.